Terataspis

 Terataspis is a comparatively huge, 60 centimetre long lichid trilobite genus from the Early Devonian, about 397 million years ago.
+It is the third largest trilobite specimen ever recorded, with first and second going to Isotelus rex and Uralichas hispanicus respectively.
+The genus only contains one species, T. grandis.
 It lived in a shallow sea in what is now New York State and Ontario.
 No whole specimens have been found, only disarticulated fragments of its exoskeleton, but enough fragments have been found to allow researchers to form reconstructions of the whole animal.
-The genus only contains one species, T. grandis.
+The first fragments were found in the Schoharie grit of eastern New York State and were documented by John Mason Clarke.

+Diet

 Terataspis grandis, like many other trilobites, was presumed to have been a detritivore that was also an opportunistic predator, preying on small burrowing animals, such as molluscs, worms, or arthropods.